How do stocks work? With all the recent hype in trading, it’s a good question to ask.

 Some market observers say the stock market predicts the economy’s future.
 The stock market works as a way for people to vote on what they think can happen.
 If the major stock indexes are up, it’s a sign that investors are optimistic about the economy’s future.

 How Does a Stock Index Track the Stock Market?

-Why the Stock Market Was Created
+How Do Stocks Work: Why Was the Stock Market Created?

-Major Milestones of the Stock Market
+How Do Stocks Work: Major Milestones of the Stock Market

 If the stock market could speak, it’d have some amazing stories to tell.